netinvent/command_runner/README.md

 Earlier subprocess.popen implementations didn't have an encoding setting so command_runner will deal with encoding for those.

-You can also disable command_runner's encoding in order to get raw process output (bytes) by passing False boolean.
+You can also disable command_runner's internal encoding in order to get raw process output (bytes) by passing False boolean.

 Example:
 ```python